beschofield/CS-Fundies/Initial-Assessment/3-basicfunctions.md

 ## Problem

-Write a program that prompts the user for a desired number of rows.
+Write a simple calculator program.
+Each operation will have its own function.
+The main function will simply be used to call the various operations.
 Use nested for loops to print out the following shape, dependent on the row number (here it is 5 rows):

 ```